 That was what chestnuts were supposed to taste like.
 Not the damp and squishy ones I had tried before.

-At Old Sturbridge Village, my chestnuts were conveniently roasted over an open fire for me, but since I don’t have a fireplace at home, I can’t roast them the old-fashioned way.
-After becoming practically addicted to those holiday chestnuts, though, I couldn’t very well give them up entirely, so I decided to try making oven roasted chestnuts instead.
+At Old Sturbridge Village, my chestnuts were conveniently roasted over an open fire for me, but since I don’t have a fireplace at home, I can’t roast them the truly old-fashioned way.
+After becoming practically addicted to those holiday chestnuts, though, I couldn’t very well give them up entirely, so after doing some online searching to learn how to do it, I decided to make oven roasted chestnuts instead.

 Roasting chestnuts in the oven is actually surprisingly simple.
 Maybe not quite as traditional, but a pretty good substitute for people like me who don’t have access to an open fire.

 The first thing you want to do, is to buy a couple of extra chestnuts besides what you think you’re going to want to eat.
 There always seems to be one or two in the bunch that have gone moldy inside.
 They usually look the same from the outside, and it’s almost impossible to tell when you’re looking at them in the store, so it’s always a good idea just to grab a few extra just in case.

 Step 2: Preheat Oven and Parboil the Chestnuts

 (Update 12/07/21: after years of roasting chestnuts this way, my mother just told me about some advice she read online about par-boiling them for a few minutes before trying to roast them, so this is what I tried this year, and it worked really well!
 I boiled them for about five minutes, and then I continued with all of the rest of the steps below.
 It seemed like the par-boiling really helped them to be easier to peel after they came out of the oven.)